ddc-java/ddc-day/formatting.md

 ### General

 The traditional purpose of blockquotes (aka _block quotations_) is to highlight direct quotes with block-level indentation---usually (but not exclusively) when such quotes are more than a couple of lines long.
-In our curricular content, we expand on this by using blockquotes to emphasize rules or guidelines (like the [general guideline](#general-guideline) stated at the top of this page), display output from code we're explaining, showing other console output, quoting from error logs, etc.
+In our curricular content, we expand on this by using blockquotes to emphasize important rules or guidelines that stand alone (like the [general guideline](#general-guideline) stated at the top of this page), rather than in a list; to display output from code we're explaining; to quote from error logs; etc.

 For most cases, Markdown blockquotes can be used without any need for additional styling.
 For example, this Markdown fragment uses blockquotes to present a useful quotation on mathematical and computational modeling: